Total robustness in Bayesian Nonlinear Regression: Introduction

-Existing literature has presented several strands of work that mitigate either ME bias or misspecification, and a smaller but growing body attempt to address them \emph{simultaneously}.
-Corrected-score methods, which adjust the score equations so that their expectation remains zero in the presence of classical ME \citep{nakamura1990corrected}, were extended by \citet{huang2014corrected}, who documented pathological multiple roots under sizeable ME and proposed remedial constraints, and later by \citet{huang2016dual}, who analysed the existence ME and model misspecification in GLMs.
-Both still require accurate knowledge of error moments.
-In the longitudinal setting, \citet{zhang2018robust} propose robust estimating equations that downweight outliers while correcting for ME, yet their approach likewise depends on replicate measurements and linearity.
-Doubly-robust estimators from causal inference combine outcome and exposure models to guard against single-model failure but still presuppose one correctly specified component \citep{funk2011doubly, ghassami2022minimax}.
-Recent Bayesian nonparametric work assigns a Dirichlet process (DP) prior to latent covariates \citep{dellaporta2023robust}, but it achieves consistency only when the scale of ME goes to zero.
-Thus, despite incremental progress, existing methods hinge on strong auxiliary data or restrictive assumptions.
-This gap has been recognised across various settings, prompting repeated calls for methods that can jointly and robustly address ME and misspecification \citep{gustafson2002simultaneous,hu2020measurementerrormodelsnonparametric,zhou2023gaussian}.
+Existing literature has presented several strands of work that mitigate either ME bias or misspecification, and a smaller but growing body attempts to address them \emph{simultaneously}.
+Corrected-score methods, which adjust the score equations so that their expectation remains zero in the presence of classical ME \citep{nakamura1990corrected}, were extended by \citet{huang2014corrected}, who studied their pathology under sizeable ME and proposed trend-constrained corrected scores. \citet{huang2016dual} analysed maximum likelihood estimation under the coexistence of ME and model misspecification in GLMs.
+These approaches handle ME and misspecification through corrected estimating equations or likelihood-based adjustments, but they still require accurate knowledge of error moments or strong parametric assumptions. \citet{zhang2018robust} handle outliers and ME in longitudinal data using robust estimating equations, but their framework requires replicate measurements and is restricted to linear models.
+Recent Bayesian frameworks \citep{dellaporta2023robust} place priors on latent covariate distributions to target ME uncertainty, but they do not address the combined regime of non-degenerate ME and regression-model misspecification.
+Although there has been incremental progress in this joint regime, existing methods still rely on auxiliary data or restrictive assumptions.
+Researchers who recognize this gap have called for unified frameworks to tackle ME and misspecification simultaneously \citep{gustafson2002simultaneous,hu2020measurementerrormodelsnonparametric,zhou2023gaussian}.